June 24, 2010 -

 “No, you go!”

 I turned and started paddling.
 It was big, but it had a nice tapering shoulder and I was determined.
-I paddled and paddled and right before I started to think about standing up, there was so much water moving up the face of the wave, the only way to get into it would have been to throw myself over the ledge.
-I hesitated for an instant, saw Cheyne spinning around on the inside, and pulled back to let him have it.
-The wave barreled down the reef and he ended up getting pounded.
-I felt really happy about my decision not to go and then even more timid.
+I paddled and paddled and right before I started to think about standing up, there was so much water moving up the face of the wave, the only way to get into it would have been to throw myself over the l

 Maria and I were sitting a bit further in from the boys and Scott Smith our water filmer suggested we try to take off on some of the inside ones.
 Just then we saw a set approaching, one of the biggest of the afternoon.
 “Shoot!”
 I started paddling frantically straight towards the horizon while Maria took an angled path more towards the channel.
 I yelled at her to go straight ahead as we both duck-dove the first wave.
 The next one was bigger and already starting to break so that it was clear we wouldn’t have time to get under it.
 I was only about ten feet further out than Maria but that made all the difference.
 We both bailed our boards and swam for the bottom, but I popped up outside and she got dragged in.
 There were three more waves behind that one, all breaking a little further out.
 Each time I dove for the bottom and looked up to see churning whitewater above me.
 On the second one I felt my leash pop and break.
 Without my board dragging behind me I was able to dive deeper and get under the wave cleanly.
 After I’d made it through, I looked back and couldn’t see Maria anywhere.
 I was shaken up, without my board, and getting pulled up the reef and out to sea by the strong current, but I was ok.
 The dingy came and picked me up.